Article Summary: Mount Rainier National Park Facts

 2. A British Navy Captain Gave Mount Rainier Its Name

-According to the historical records, Spanish explorers would have been the first to see Mount Rainier.
+Another of the fascinating Mount Rainier National Park Facts is that, according to the historical records, Spanish explorers would have been the first to see Mount Rainier.
 We know they entered the Puget Sound in 1790 and likely saw this magnificent mountain from a distance.

 What they failed to appreciate, given their long-distance, was the special qualities which made it a place millions would visit annually by the twenty-first century.